henrikwiller/ephemeral_email/README.md

 ## Contact

 If you are a representative of an email provider listed in this library and would like to request removal or have any concerns, please contact us at [ephemeral_email@hwiller.com](mailto:ephemeral_email@hwiller.com).

+License: MIT